 - One that stores freshwater

-- Other kinds of holding tank stores the wastewater
+- Other kinds of holding tanks store wastewater

 Types of RV Holding Tanks

-Before I go into RV holding tank sizes, bear in mind that there are three separate holding systems.
+Before I go into RV holding tank sizes, remember that there are three separate holding systems.
 Let’s look at these systems and their purposes:

 Gray Water Tank

-When you take a shower, wash your face or hands, the residual water goes through the pipes and is stored in a gray water tank.
+When you shower or wash your face or hands, the residual water goes through the pipes and is stored in a gray water tank.
 This water usually contains soap residue or food particles.

 Black Water Tank